rustls/rustls/CONTRIBUTING.md

 PRs which cause test failures or a significant coverage decrease are unlikely to be accepted.

+### Testing with multiple `CryptoProvider`s

+Generally any test that relies on a `CryptoProvider` anywhere, should be run against all `CryptoProvider`s, such that
+`cargo test --all-features` runs the test several times.
+To achieve that we have two methods:

+- For unit tests, see `rustls/src/test_macros.rs` which provides the `test_for_each_provider!` macro.
+This can be placed around normal tests and instantiates the tests once per provider.

+  Note that rustfmt does not format code inside a macro invocation: when developing test code, sed `test_for_each_provider! {` to `mod tests {`, format the code, then sed it back.

+- For integration tests -- where the amount of test code is more significant, and lack of rustfmt support is more painful -- we instantiate the tests by importing them multiple times, and then the tests resolve the provider module to use via `super::provider`.
+  For example, see `rustls/tests/runners/unbuffered.rs` and `rustls/tests/unbuffered.rs`.

 ## Style guide

 ### Ordering